ACharbonneau/creepy-barnacle/README.md

 To build a copy of paper:

-Clone this repo in an empty directory:
+Clone this repo:

 > git clone https://github.com/ACharbonneau/creepy-barnacle.git

 Run PaperSetup.sh, from inside the new repo:

 > cd creepy-barnacle
-> sh PaperSetup.sh
+> sh scripts/PaperSetup.sh

 ##Scripts